 - Stretching – While your belly can inhibit you from doing most normal low back stretches, sitting with your heels together to stretch the adductors or lying on your back to cross one leg over the other target some of the muscles commonly tight during pregnancy- the adductors and the lumbar paraspinals.

 - Swimming – Aquatic exercise or just relaxing in a pool can take some of the weight off your spine, and the pressure of the water is relaxing.

 - Prenatal yoga – Exercise is a very good idea, especially starting early in pregnancy.
-Many local yoga studios offer prenatal classes, I know Yogi Brian in Norwalk has extra training and has special classes for pregnant women.
+Many local yoga studios offer prenatal classes, just be sure to let the teacher know you are pregnant.